Aaron Boh: Playing career

 He began the 2000–01 season with the CHL's San Antonio Iguanas before moving to Finland in order to play for SM-liiga side Jokerit.
 Boh played 7 games for the Helsinki-based outfit before returning the U.K. in order to play for the London Knights.
 The Knights were down a defenceman after Lee Sorochan left the club; coincidentally for Jokerit.
 Boh finished the season with the Knights, who made it to the play-off finals before narrowly losing to the Sheffield Steelers.
 The 2001–02 season saw Boh sign with the Colorado Gold Kings of the WCHL for whom he scored 47 points in 69 games.

 The off-season would see Boh initially sign with the El Paso Buzzards of the CHL, however he never dressed for the team and instead signed with the Saint-Jean Mission of the QSPHL.
 Boh registered 34 points in 35 games as the Mission made it to the semi-finals before losing to the Chiefs de Laval.
-The began the following season with the Mission, before being traded to the Sorel Royaux.
+He began the following season with the Mission, before being traded to the Sorel Royaux.
 The league rebranded during the off-season as the Ligue Nord-Américaine de Hockey, and Boh moved to Québec RadioX where he tallied 36 points in 49 games and the team would lift the Futura Cup as league champions.
 The 2005–06 season would see Boh play for three teams in the LNAH, the Saint-Georges-de-Beauce CRS Express and the Sorel-Tracy Mission, before being traded to the Saint-Hyacinthe Cristal.
 At the culmination of the season, Boh retired from professional hockey.